 The Biblical tradition exemplifies religious patriarchy.

 All authority stems from God who is masculine, and He is the God of the fathers who transmit the faith tradition - the God of Abraham and Isaac and Jacob.
 Men as a consequence assume a leadership role in the home and in society.
 Western civilisation, one of whose pillars is the Judaeo-Christian tradition, is ipso facto patriarchal.
-When the shadow elements and abuses of the civilisation are in focus, they have, unfortunately, come to be derogated as “patriarchal”.
+When the shadow elements and abuses of the civilisation are in focus, they have, unfortunately, come to be derogated as “patriarchal”and evincing "toxic masculinity".

 The native American tradition exemplifies religious matriarchy.

 The Hopis of Arizona and New Mexico trace matrilineal descent, and theirs is one of many spiritual traditions giving prominence to the mother and the feminine.
 The Iroquois Confederacy of native American nations placed women at the centre of society, because of their natural endowment as the givers of life.
 The Goddess Movement, associated with contemporary ecofeminism, is a path that many believe has roots in prehistoric matriarchy.
 Woman is the birther.
 She brings life.
 Man the warrior has historically taken life away.
-As the public domain becomes feminised, and women occupy more positions of power, one upside to expect should be an orientation away from the war impulse, and a greater emphasis on cooperation instead of competition.
+As the public domain becomes feminised, and women occupy more positions of power, shall one consequence be an orientation away from the war impulse, and a greater emphasis on cooperation instead of competition?